The Cost of Hollywood Representation of Brunette Girls - ExBulletin

 That’s the part that’s kind of frustrating because, yeah, some of the characters that Mindy Kaling has created and set up, they share those negative stereotypes and that’s a problem, Syed says.
 But then, what we really need to think about is where does this come from?
 Mindy Kaling didn’t invent the portrayal of South Asian women in Hollywood.

 She added: Long before Mindy Kaling gained the power to write or direct, there were thousands and thousands of cases we can talk about in the media where South Asian characters were mocked.
 They were the butt of the joke.
-You have to think about where some of these ideas came from in Mindy’s work.
-They come from the racism that was imposed on us and that we did not create ourselves.
+You have to think about where some of these ideas originated in Mindys’ work.
+They come from the racism that was imposed on us and that we did not create for ourselves.

 I wondered, though, if this depiction of brunette girls hating each other on TV is actually true to the internalized racism that so many of us struggle with.
 What about the girls who feel seen by Kalings’ writing?